noppelmax/PoPETS_ArtifactNotes/starting-a-new-year-or-round.md

 Each August, just as PoPETs starts a new review cycle, we also start a new review cycle for artifact review.
 There are a few things that need to be done to set things up.

+## Inviting artifact committee members

+We need to make sure the artifact committee PC is ready to go by the first round deadline.
+I usually send an invitation email with some stats from the previous year and some changes for the upcoming year.
+This email is sent to the existing artifact committee as well as any new potential committee members.
+There is an option to sign up or nominate people to be on the artifact committee in the "Reviewer Nomination Form".
+If you have not gotten the list of artifact reviewers from the current chairs, you can try reaching out to them.
+We've gotten a large list of reviewers this way.

+Once an artifact reviewer has replied to the invitation email, add them to the HotCRP instance.
+(See below.)
+You should also email the publicity chairs to update the list of committee members.

+# Starting a new round of artifact reviews

 ## Creating a new HotCRP instance

+We now use separate instances for different rounds.
 You'll need to email the PoPETs HotCRP admin to create a new instance.
-The URL for the artifact submission site has been https://submit.petsymposium.org/artifactYYYY where YYYY is the 4 digits of the upcoming year.
-As an example, in August of 2021 we are now setting up the instance for the 2022 submission year and so the submission site is https://submit.petsymposium.org/artifact2022.
+The URL for the artifact submission site has been https://submit.petsymposium.org/artifactYYYY.R where YYYY is the 4 digits of the upcoming year and R is the round number.
+As an example, in August of 2023 we are now setting up the instance for the 2022 round 1 submission year and so the submission site is https://submit.petsymposium.org/artifact2023.1.

 The current HotCRP admin is Ian Goldberg.
 For up to date information, check for the "Infrastructure Chairs" on this year's CFP.

+If this is the first round, you will have to copy the email list of the reviewers over from the previous round.

 ## Configuring the HotCRP instance